Revision Date: [26/04/2018]

 17. Registration: We will enable you to register your Card to your Online Account, in which event your personal information (such as your name, address and telephone number) will be registered against the Card number.
-You may request registration when ordering your Card, or via your Online Account.
 You must register your Card if you are applying a concession under Section 18 (Concessions).

 APPLYING A CONCESSION ON YOUR CARD